tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/README.md

     - Setting up the organizations
     - Turning on the GitHub actions for the working repo (Actions tab > Big green button after reading the warnings)
     - Setting up the self-hosted runner
-    - Setting up the SSH secret for remote cluster access may ultimately need it to be set up in GitHub's site as a organization level secret due to the SSH key's newline character handling (WIP)
+    - Setting up the SSH secret for remote cluster access

 ## Features